What to Expect: Compassionate and Affordable Care

 - Has your pet had any past medical problems or major surgeries?

-- Diagnostics: Dr. Kensek may recommend tests.
-Most tests can be performed at our in-house laboratory and we will call you with results the following day.
+- Diagnostics: The doctor may recommend tests.
+Most tests can be performed at our in-house laboratory, and we will call you with results the following day.

-- Treatment: After the exam, or if necessary, after lab tests, Dr. Kensek will prescribe treatments for your pet.
-These can include medications, shampoos, ointments, creams, etc. Almost all medications can be filled immediately at our in-house pharmacy.
-We strive to keep medications affordable and we will even price match as long as it does not go below our cost.
+- Treatment: After the exam, or if necessary, after lab tests, the doctor will prescribe treatments for your pet.
+These can include medications, shampoos, ointments, creams, etc. Almost all medications can be filled immediately through our in-house pharmacy.
+We strive to keep medications affordable and accessible.

-Expect a phone call from your case manager the following day to check on your pet and make sure he or she is doing well; If any tests were performed they will inform you of the results.
+After the appointment: Expect a phone call from a staff member within the next few days to check on your pet and make sure he or she is doing well; If any tests were performed they will inform you of the results.

 You May Also Be Interested In: